Strike paralyzes Venezuela

 An opposition supporter carries a piece of wood to build a barricade on the street during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
 REUTERS/Carlos Garcia Rawlins

-Opposition supporters cut down trees to build barricades on the street during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
-REUTERS/Carlos Garcia Rawlins
+Opposition supporters look on during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
+REUTERS/Fabiola Ferrero

-A woman walks in front of graffiti that reads "Dictatorship" during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
-REUTERS/Carlos Garcia Rawlins

-A woman cross over ropes used to close a sidewalk during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
-REUTERS/Marco Bello

 People walk along an empty street during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
 REUTERS/Marco Bello